 Sara Ojjeh, Founder

-Sara is a dedicated philanthropist and consultant with special interests in international development, global health and education, and human rights.
-She is a trained birth doula and strong advocate for maternal health and birth rights.
-Born to an American mother and French/Saudi Arabian father, Sara and her siblings were brought up in an international environment in Geneva, Switzerland.
-Together, they have worked for over a decade providing grants in over 12 countries in the areas of education, women’s and human rights and health, improving the lives of over half a million individuals.
-Prior to receiving her Master’s degree in Fundraising and Grantmaking at New York University, Sara built Michael Kors’ corporate social responsibility platform including a successful partnership with the World Food Programme and the “Watch Hunger Stop” campaign.
-In 2013, Sara became a founding member of Maverick Collective, a ground-breaking philanthropic and advocacy initiative to transform the lives of girls and women around the world, co-chaired by Her Royal Highness Crown Princess of Norway Mette-Marit and Melinda Gates.
-Her pilot project is focused on bringing life-saving medications to pregnant women in Uganda, which is supported by a giving circle led by Sara.
+Sara is a dedicated philanthropist with special interests in international development, global health and education, and human rights.
+She is a DONA trained doula and is a strong advocate for maternal health and birthrights.
+Prior to receiving her Master’s in Fundraising and Grantmaking at New York University, Sara built Michael Kors’ corporate social responsibility platform including a successful partnership with the World Food Programme and the “Watch Hunger Stop” campaign.

 With over 10 years experience as a private donor, Lana received her Master’s in Non-Governmental Organizations and Development from the London School of Economics in 2010 and went on to work at the Children's Investment Fund Foundation.
 There, she took on an advocacy role, working with governments and large NGOs worldwide to fund and scale up proven impactful initiatives.
-Having grown up in Switzerland, and now living in London, Lana is in constant interaction with global young philanthropists and is dedicated to working together to maximize their potential as change catalysts.
-As a mother of two, she is passionate about equal access to healthcare and education on a global scale, with an emphasis on women and children.
+As a mother of two, she is passionate about equal access to healthcare and education on a global scale, with a particular emphasis on women and children.